Project-Counter/cop5/source/04-reports/03-title-reports.rst

 Filters and Attributes
 """"""""""""""""""""""

-The following table presents the values that can be chosen for the Title Master Report and that are pre-set for the Standard Views.
+The following table presents the values that can be chosen for the Title Report and that are pre-set for the Standard Views of the Title Report.
 If a filter is not included in the request, the default applies.
 For the Standard Views an empty cell indicates that the filter is not applied.

 |blscape|

-Table 4.l (below): Filters/Attributes for Title Master Report and Standard Views - Part 1 (for Books)
+Table 4.l (below): Filters/Attributes for Title Report and Standard Views of the Title Report - Part 1 (for Books)

 .. only:: latex